stepas-toliautas/enccs-instructor-training/content/learners.md

 - See connections between two topics or ideas that no one else can see.
 - See a single problem in several different ways.
-- Know how to solve a problem, or "what questions to ask".
+- Know intuitively how to solve a problem, or "what questions to ask".
 - Jump directly from a problem to its solution because there is a direct link between the two in
   their mind.
 Where a competent practitioner would have to reason "A therefore B therefore C therefore F", the expert can go from A to F in a single step ("A therefore F").